laravel/docs/api-authentication.md

 #### `POST /oauth/personal-access-tokens`

-This route is used to create new personal access tokens.
+This route creates new personal access tokens.
 It requires two pieces of data: the token's `name` and the `scopes` that should be assigned to the token:

     const data = {
         name: 'Token Name',